 Ogre — a “Fairy” Story about abuse

-One of the suggestions for healing I came across in an abuse survivor’s guide was to write a fairy story and in that way to get in touch with your feelings through symbols.
+One of the suggestions for healing I came across in an abuse survivor’s guide was to write a fairy story and in that way to get in touch with your feelings through symbol and metaphor.
 That was when I met Ogre.
 I found myself writing a horror story.
 A gothic, children’s fright story.
-It wasn’t until I was in the hospital that I saw what Ogre looked like. …
+It wasn’t until I was in the hospital that I visualized Ogre.
+I drew his picture and wood-carved it.
+Eventually I wrote a second part to the story.

 OGRE—A FAIRY STORY